 Over the last 12 months our organisation has substantially increased turnover immediately before the turnover test period.
 How do we determine if turnover has decreased?

-An alternative test is available if the organisation has had an increase in turnover immediately before the applicable turnover test period of:
+An alternative test is available if the organisation has had an increase in turnover immediately before the September 2020 quarter (for JobKeeper Extension 1) or the December 2020 quarter (for JobKeeper Extension2) of:

 This is then compared with the turnover test period discussed above.